joric/supraland/README.md

 ## License

+I didn't do much, all credit goes to [David Münnich](http://www.david-m.org) and [Supra Games Community](https://github.com/supragamescommunity).

-This project is an unlicensed public domain, feel free to copy, sell and modify.
+This project is public domain, feel free to copy, sell and modify.

 ## References